Events and parameters

 Events are a powerful part of a Workflow, as you often want a Workflow to act on data.
 Because a given Workflow instance executes durably, events are a useful way to provide a Workflow with data that should be immutable (not changing) and/or represents data the Workflow needs to operate on at that point in time.

-You can pass parameters to a Workflow in two ways:
+You can pass parameters to a Workflow in three ways:

 - As an optional argument to the